 What is GravityRAT?

-GravityRAT is a piece of malware which is classified as spyware: it allows cyber criminals to steal certain data from the infected devices.
-It is known that cyber criminals behind this malware target Windows, macOS and Android users.
-If there is a reason to believe that GravityRAT is installed on a computer or mobile phone, then it should be removed as soon as possible.
+GravityRAT is malware classified as spyware: it allows cyber criminals to steal certain data from infected devices.
+The cyber criminals behind this malware target Windows, macOS and Android users.
+If there is reason to believe that GravityRAT is installed on your computer or mobile telephone, remove it immediately.

 |Threat Type||Trojan, spyware.|

 |Detection Names||Avast (Win32:Malware-gen), BitDefender (Trojan.Agent.CYLU), ESET-NOD32 (A Variant Of MSIL/Spy.Agent.BNI), Kaspersky (HEUR:Trojan.Win32.Agent.gen), Full List (VirusTotal).|